We think feeling far from God (desolation) is bad, and feeling close to God (consolation) is good, but St. Francis de Sales has a different take.

 Feed Your Spiritual Life in Just 25 Minutes a Day

-Starting October 24, join Fr.
+Join Fr.
 Gregory Pine, O.P. and Fr.
-Jacob Bertrand Janczyk, O.P. as they read and explain Introduction to the Devout Life by St. Francis de Sales in the first season of Ascension’s NEW podcast, Catholic Classics!
+Jacob Bertrand Janczyk, O.P. as they read and explain Introduction to the Devout Life by St. Francis de Sales in the first season of Ascension’s podcast, Catholic Classics!